-Experimenter demand effects One concern with the experimental evidence could be that respondents in the high uncertainty and low uncertainty treatment arms hold different beliefs about the hypothesis we wanted to test, and accordingly adjust their behavior.
-While recent evidence suggests that demand effects are not a major concern in online experiments (de Quidt et al., 2018), we elicited beliefs about the hypothesis the researchers aimed to test in an open-ended question at the end of Wave 2 of the household survey.
-The responses to this question reveal that less than 1 percent of participants correctly guess our interest in understanding how perceptions of uncertainty affect the demand for information.
+Experimenter demand effects One concern with the experimental evidence could be that respondents in the high uncertainty and low uncertainty treatment arms hold different beliefs about the experimental hypothesis, and accordingly adjust their behavior.
+While demand effects are unlikely to be a major concern in online experiments (de Quidt et al., 2018), we elicit respondents' beliefs about the hypothesis the researchers aim to test in an open-ended question at the end of Wave 2 of the household survey.
+Less than 1% of participants correctly guess our interest in understanding how perceptions of uncertainty affect the demand for information.
 Most participants guess that the study tests for knowledge about the economy and the exchange rate.
 A large fraction of respondents indicate not knowing what hypothesis the researchers aim to test.

-Updating about reliability of expert forecasts One potential confound of our experiment could be that respondents update their beliefs about the reliability and precision of forecasts by the KOF institute or of experts more generally in response to the treatment.
-Specifically, respondents in the high uncertainty treatment may view expert forecasts in general as less reliable.
+Updating about reliability of expert forecasts One potential confound is that our treatment may shift respondents' beliefs about the reliability and precision of forecasts by the KOF institute or of experts more generally.
+Specifically, respondents exposed to the high uncertainty treatment may subsequently view expert forecasts in general as less reliable.
 This would result in a lower demand for reports about macroeconomic developments.
-However, in the firm sample, the demand for the exchange rate report increases, while the demand for the inflation and unemployment reports remains unchanged in response to the high uncertainty treatment.
+However, among firms, the demand for the exchange rate report increases, while the demand for the inflation and unemployment reports remains unchanged in response to the high uncertainty treatment.
 This mechanism therefore works in the opposite direction of our main findings, which thus - if anything - constitute a lower bound of the true effect.

-Predictability of exchange rate movements Another potential concern with our evidence is that respondents to our survey may hold the view that financial markets are efficient and therefore, at any point in time, the best forecast of the future level of the exchange rate is the current exchange rate.
-Accordingly, they may perceive the special report as containing no additional value beyond providing an update of the level of the exchange rate three months after the survey, which may result in a low demand for the exchange rate report.
+Predictability of exchange rate movements Another potential concern is that respondents may think that financial markets are efficient and therefore, at any point in time, the best forecast of the future exchange rate is its current level.
+Accordingly, they may perceive the special report as containing no additional value beyond providing an update of the level of the exchange rate three months after the survey, which may result in a low demand for the report.
 However, respondents may not only care about the level of the exchange rate but about the full distribution of potential future exchange rate realizations, and they could perceive the report as providing valuable information about it.
 More importantly, respondents likely perceive some degree of predictability of the exchange rate going beyond the current level.
 Indeed, empirical evidence indicates that exchange rates only sluggishly adjust to shocks (Müller et al., 2021).
 Consistent with this, there is evidence of beliefs in predictability of exchange rate movements even among experts (Bacchetta et al., 2009).

-As our results demonstrate, our respondents exhibit high levels of baseline demand for the exchange rate report, suggesting that they do expect the report to contain valuable information.
+As shown above, our respondents exhibit high levels of baseline demand for the exchange rate report, suggesting that they view the report to contain valuable information.